 Membership of the Governing Body

-There are up to 18 members of the governing body who are both governors and directors of Ansford Academy, a limited company.
+There are up to 18 governors who sit on the Governing Board and they are both governors and directors of Ansford Academy, a limited company.

 7 elected parents